invisibleXML/ixml/misc/proposal-F-S.md

-Pragma-oblivious processors and processors which do not implement the pragma in question will as a matter of course produce `pragma` elements with just the one child element.
+Pragma-oblivious processors and processors which do not implement the pragma in question will as a matter of course produce `pragma` elements with just the one child element (or none).
 But processors which implement a given pragma are free to inject additional XML elements into the XML form of the pragma.
 It is to be assumed that the XML elements contain no additional information, only a mechanically derived XML form which makes the information in the pragma easier to process.
 It is to be expected that any software to serialize XML grammars in ixml form will discard the additional XML elements.